TEAMMATES/teammates/devdocs/settingUp.md

    Instead, you can use the join link given after adding an intructor, to complete the joining process.<br>
    Remember to change the URL of the link if necessary.<br>
    e.g. Change `http://teammates-john.appspot.com/page/instructorCourseJoin?...` to `http://localhost:8888/page/instructorCourseJoin?...`
+8. Now, to access the dev server as a student, first make sure you are logged in as an instructor.
+Add a course for yourself and then add the students for the course.<br>
+   After that, login as admin and search for the student you added in as instructor.
+From the search results, use the join link adjacent to the student you added. <br>
+   then, logout and use that join link to login as a student.
+You have the required access now. <br>
+   (Make sure you use the `http://localhost:8888/` as the host instead of the one given in the join link) <br>
+   Alternative : Run the test cases, the test case creates several student account in the  datastore.
+Use one of them to login. <br>
 ##Running the test suite